keedio/camus-1/docs/intro.rst

 .. ifconfig:: platform_docs

    See the :ref:`installation instructions<installation>` for the Confluent Platform.
-Before starting a Camus job you must have Haddop, Kafka, and the Schema Registry running.
+Before starting a Camus job you must have Hadoop, Kafka, and the Schema Registry running.
 The :ref:`Confluent Platform quickstart<quickstart>` explains how to start Kafka and the Schema Registry locally for testing.
    See this